amfitech/amfiprot/doc/source/getting_started/getting_started.rst

 Prerequisites
 -------------

-- Python 3.6 or higher.
+- Python 3.7 or higher.
 - `libusb <https://libusb.info/>`_ in order to communicate with USB devices through :code:`pyusb`

 Windows
 -------

 Get a libusb Windows binary from https://libusb.info/.
+From the downloaded archive, copy the following two files:

+- :code:`VS2015-x64\dll\libusb-1.0.dll` to :code:`C:\Windows\System32`
+- :code:`VS2015-Win32\dll\libusb-1.0.dll` to :code:`C:\Windows\SysWOW64`

 Install (or update) :code:`amfiprot` with :code:`pip`:

 .. code-block:: shell

     pip install -U amfiprot

+.. admonition:: Tip

+    If you plan on interfacing with an AmfiTrack device, also install the :code:`amfiprot-amfitrack` extension package.

 Linux (Ubuntu)
 --------------